aurimontem/Mesa_Leuven_Convergence/README.md

 To help enforce that the zones are small enough that we are in fact "in the limit of small $h$", at each timestep, MESA can "adaptively" split and merge zones in order to achieve some tolerances in how various quantities vary from zone to zone.

-However, MESA is guessing what will consitute small $h$.
-We can make it make better guesses, and we must always check.
+However, in choosing a mesh, MESA is guessing at what consitutes "small $h$".
+We can make it make better guesses, and we must always check it for errors.

 To change how MESA discretizes its mesh, we can do 3 things:

-1) We can tell it to increase or decrease the number of zones, e.g. take whatever it thinks the mesh should be and double the number of zones.
+1) We can tell MESA to increase or decrease the number of zones, e.g. take whatever it thinks the mesh should be and (double? triple?
+10x? halve?) the number of zones.
 This is controlled by setting `mesh_delta_coeff` (`=1` by default).
 A smaller value means more grid points, with less delta (difference) between them.
 A larger value means fewer grid points, with larger allowed "delta" between them.

 2) We can also tell MESA to increase or decrease the tolerance for various physical targets directly: For example, perhaps MESA wants to have at most a relative change of 50% in density from zone `i` to zone `i+1`, and perhaps we think that's not good enough; we can specify that we want only 10% variations (Though, note that in this specific example you may end up with a TON of mesh points, because the density varies by tens of orders of magnitude between the core and the surface).
 There are _many_ controls for this; see `$MESA_DIR/star/defaults/controls.defaults` under the header
    ```fortran